Snger/reading-notes/platforms/browser/chrome.md

 - How Source Maps Work
 - How to add Feedly to the Chrome RSS Subscription Extension
 - Copy JSON from console.log in developer tool to clipboard?
+- How to download Google Chrome offline installers

 <!-- /MarkdownTOC -->